lamberta/devkit-doc/examples/guide/event/once/readme.md

 });
 ~~~

-Create the application with default settings:
+Create a view with a function which can be called when the view is clicked,
+the takes two parameters:

 ~~~
 exports = Class(GC.Application, function() {